ando-smoke/triangle-tracker/README.md

 ------------

 Clone this project onto your local system and open the enclosed triangle-tracker.html file in your preferred web browser.
+Of note, a browser utilizing HTML5 is required for proper data validation of inputs (i.e. nonnegative integers are required for all three fields).

 Usage
 -----